RimTouny/Image-Classification-using-Chars74K-dataset/README.md

 ## Image Classification problem
-character classification using binary and multiclass classifiers in computer vision:4’,’A’,’u’ and ’H’ .
+Character Classification using Binary and Multiclass classifiers in computer vision: 4’,’A’ // 4’,’A’,’u’ and ’H’ .

 ### Independent Variables:
+The dataset utilized in this project is Chars74K, containing images of English alphabet characters.
+Accessible from [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/),the dataset is stored in the [EnglishImg.tgz]() archive.
+Upon extraction, it reveals a 'Bmp' folder within 'EnglishImg/English/Img/GoodImg,' organized into 62 subdirectories for each character in the Latin alphabet and digits.
+Specifically focusing on characters '4,' 'A,' 'u,' and digit 'H,' located in subdirectories Sample005, Sample011, Sample057, and Sample009, respectively, the dataset presents partially preprocessed images.
+Images are cropped, but the quality of cropped images varies.
+The objective is to load these images into numpy matrices, adhering to the unmodified directory structure ('EnglishImg/English/Img/GoodImg/Bmp').

 ## **Key Tasks Undertaken**
 1. **Data Loading and Preprocessing:**
    - Successfully uploaded the 'EnglishImg.tgz' file from Google Drive and extracted it to the 'EnglishImg' directory.
-   - Defined a helper function (`extract_and_map_number_to_label`) to map numeric labels to characters ('0' to '9', 'A' to 'Z', 'a' to 'z').
+   - Defined a helper function to map numeric labels to characters ('0' to '9', 'A' to 'Z', 'a' to 'z').
    - Loaded and preprocessed the images, resizing them to a common size (64x64) and converting them to grayscale.

 2. **Binary Classifiers:**